Computing a LTAS with the Public API [1]#

 )

-from osekit.utils.audio_utils import Normalization
+from osekit.utils.audio import Normalization

-| AnalysisType.MATRIX, # we want to export both the spectrogram and the sx matrix
+| OutputType.SPECTRUM, # we want to export both the spectrogram and the sx spectrum

 nb_ltas_time_bins=3000, # This will turn the regular spectrum computation in a LTAS